hchenqi/ViewDesign/README.md

 ### Control / Frame / Layout

-Control, frame and layout are different types of views.
+Control, frame and layout are different types of view components.

 - A control has no child view and does basic functions or displays raw content, like `Button`, `TextBox`, `ImageBox`, etc.